A proven way to tell the difference between orange urine, yellow-orange and dark yellow.

 It may take two hours after guzzling water for it to lighten the urine.
 So don’t panic if, 90 minutes after drinking two giant glasses of water in 10 minutes, your urine is still orange.

-Wait a short while for your bladder to become full again, and chances are, it will be yellow.
+Wait a short while for your bladder to become full again, and chances are, it will be yellow or pale.

 I’d simply wait for my next need to relieve myself, and sure enough, the urine was flaxen, a nice pale yellow.